georgehara/Arca/README.md

 ## TROUBLESHOOTING

+### A CLASS IS NOT BEING PROCESSED

+Ensure that:
+* The assembly in which the class is declared is processed by the manager:
+	* The assembly name must begin with an assembly name prefix specified with the `AddAssemblyNamePrefix` manager option.
+	* The assembly must be known to the manager through any of the options:
+		* Anything from the assembly is referenced from another assembly which is being processed by the manager.
+		* Any type from the assembly is passed as a parameter to the `AddAssemblyContainingType` manager method.
+		* The assembly is passed as a parameter to the `AddAssembly` manager method.
+* The class is public and concrete (= not abstract).
+* The class has applied on it an attribute which derives from `ProcessableAttribute`.
+If an interface implemented by the class is used to access an instance of the class through dependency injection, the attribute must specify the interface (the `InstantiatePerXXXWithInterface` attributes can implicitly specify the interface).
+* If the `UseOnlyClassesDerivedFromIProcessable` manager option was specified, the class implements the `IProcessable` interface.

-### SERVICES CAN'T BE RESOLVED
+### A SERVICE CAN'T BE RESOLVED

-When the dependency injection container throws an exception that it can't resolve a (dependency) service, the likely cause is that ARCA doesn't process or know about the assembly where the service is declared (with the instantiation attribute applied on it).
+When the dependency injection container throws an exception that it can't resolve a (dependency) service, the likely cause is that ARCA doesn't process or know about the assembly where the service is declared (with an instantiation attribute applied on it).

 In such a case, you have to manually add to the manager the assembly which contains the service, using any of the `AddXXX` manager methods.
 It's recommended to avoid adding the entry or current / executing assembly because the meaning of these has subtleties that can easily escape you.

-For example, in a testing scenario, the tests are run by a specialized executable file that has no (static) reference to the project that contains the tests, so ARCA can't process the test project even if you were to add the correct assembly name prefix (to its options).
+For example, in a testing scenario, the tests are run by a specialized executable file that has no (static) reference to the project that contains the tests, so ARCA can't process the test project even if you were to add the correct assembly name prefix (to the manager options).
 This specialized executable file is identified by .Net as the entry assembly, which means that using the `AddEntryAssembly` method is useless because of the lack of reference.

-If you are creating the manager in the test project, the test project is identified by .Net as the current / executing assembly, not the entry assembly, so you add the current / executing assembly.
-But if the manager is created in an assembly which is used by both the production code and by the test projects, you should add the assembly that contains the unresolved service (using the `AddAssemblyContainingType` method).
+If you are creating the manager in the test project, the test project is identified by .Net as the current / executing assembly, not the entry assembly, so you have to add the current / executing assembly.
+But if the manager is created in an assembly which is used by both the production code and by the test projects, you have to add the assembly that contains the unresolved service (using the `AddAssemblyContainingType` method).

 ## PACKAGE DESCRIPTIONS